Duy-Phuong/react-docs/react-maximilan.md

 ### 16. When should you optimize

 Khi có khoảng 60% component cần update mà wrap bằng memo hay shouldComponentUpdate thì sẽ ảnh hưởng tốc độ app vì phải check mỗi lần render

+if you wrap all your components with such checks and let's say 60% of your components actually always need to update when their parent updates, well if you then wrapped all your components with these extra checks, then you're running unnecessary checks on 60% of your component codebase and that is not really something you want to do.
+So you should evaluate this carefully

 ### 17. PureComponents instead of shouldComponentUpdate